Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: : A framework for valuing player actions

 Broadly speaking, most actions in a soccer game are performed with the intention of (1) increasing the chance of scoring a goal, or (2) decreasing the chance of conceding a goal.
 Given that the influence of most actions is temporally limited, one way to assess an action's effect is by calculating how much it alters the chances of both scoring and conceding a goal in the near future.
 We treat the effect of an action on scoring and conceding separately as these effects may be asymmetric in nature and context dependent.

-In this section, we introduce the \frameworkname (\frameworkfull) framework for valuing actions performed by players.
-In our framework, valuing an action boils down to estimating the probabilities that a team will score and concede a goal in the near future for both the game state before the action was performed and the game state after the action was performed.

-Now, we will more formally define our metric.
-For ease of exposition, we will use $h$ to denote the home team and $v$ the visiting team, and will focus on the perspective of the home team.
-Given any game state $S_i=<A_1, \ldots, A_{i}>$, we need to estimate the short-term probability of a home goal ($hg$) and a visiting goal ($vg$), which we denote by:

-where $F^k_i = <A_{i+1}, \ldots, A_{i+k}>$ is the sequence of $k$ action sets that follow action set $A_i$, and $k$ is a user-defined parameter.
-These probabilities form the basis of our action-rating framework.
+Suppose that for each game state $S_i=[a_1, \ldots, a_{i}]$, we have access to the probabilities of scoring and conceding in the near future for the home team $h$ and the visiting team $v$.
+Let $P_{scores}(S_i,h)$ and $P_{concedes}(S_i,h)$ denote the probability of the home team $h$ respectively scoring and conceding in the near future.
+Similarly, let $P_{scores}(S_i,v)$ and $P_{concedes}(S_i,v)$ denote the probability of the visiting team $v$ respectively scoring and conceding in the near future.

-Valuing an action requires assessing the \emph{change} in probability for both $P_{hg}$ and $P_{vg}$ as a result of action set $A_i$ moving the game from state $S_{i-1}$ to state $S_i$.\footnote{The challenge of distributing the payoffs of the joint actions that a group takes across the individuals constituting the group goes beyond the scope of this paper but is a well-studied topic in the field of cooperative game theory~\citep{driessen2013cooperative}.
-The Shapley value is one possible solution to this challenge and has been successfully applied to soccer already~\citep{altman2016finding}.} The change in probability of the home team scoring can be computed as:
+Valuing an action for a team then requires assessing the \emph{change} in probability for both scoring and conceding as a result of action $a_i$ moving the game from state $S_{i-1}$ to state $S_i$.
+The change in probability for team $x$ scoring, where $x$ can be either the home team $h$ or the visiting team $v$, can be computed as:

-This change will be positive if the action increased the probability that the home team will score.
-The change can be computed in an analogous manner for $P_{vg}$ as:
+This change will be positive if the action increased the probability that team $x$ will score a goal.
+We call this change $\Delta P_{scores}(a_i,x)$ the \emph{offensive value} of an action $a_i$ for team $x$.
+Similarly, the change in probability for team $x$ conceding can be computed as:

-Finally, before combining these two terms, we must contend with the subtlety that the ball may change possession as a result of $A_i$.
-To account for this, we always normalize the value to be computed from the perspective of the team that has possession after the $i^{th}$ action set.
-If the home team has possession after action set $A_i$, then the value is calculated as:

-For this valuing scheme, higher scores represent more valuable actions so the change in $P_{vg}$ is subtracted from the change in $P_{hg}$ because it is advantageous for the home to decrease its chance of conceding.
-If the visiting team had possession after action set $A_i$, the two terms would be swapped.
+This change will be positive if the action increased the probability that team $x$ will concede a goal.
+However, all actions should always aim to decrease the probability of conceding.
+That is why we call the negation of this change $-\Delta P_{concedes}(a_i,x)$ the \emph{defensive value} of an action $a_i$ for team $x$.